 However, very seldom are all of the specifications selected before the client is asking for a price.
 The client relies on me to develop a preliminary budget for the construction based on a very general idea of what is going to be used to build the house.
 I can do that, but I am going to have to make some assumptions regarding the specifications.

-Make the Initial Specifications form a part of the consultation process when you begin your discussions with the client.
-I use a blank copy of the form to make notes when I start talking to the potential client about their house.
-I explain to them that I am happy to incorporate any of her ideas about the specifications into the proposal, and that if she has not yet made a decision regarding a product, I can make an assumption, subject to a later change.
+Make the Initial Standard Specifications form a part of the consultation process when you begin your discussions with the clients.
+I use a blank copy of the form to make notes when I start talking to the potential clients about their house.
+I explain to them that I am happy to incorporate any of thier ideas about the specifications into the proposal, and that if they has not yet made a decision regarding a product, I can make an assumption, subject to a later change.
 This also provides an opportunity to explain the process for making changes in the specifications.

-By the time you are sitting down to sign contracts, you may have revised the form several times.
+By the time you are sitting down to sign contracts, you may have created several Variance Specification Forms.
 Make sure you are keeping each rendition of the form in your Job Binder for this project.
-The most current copy of the form, upon which the final contract pricing will be based, will become a part of the contracting package.
-By the way, I draw a big red diagonal line through the revised form and note the revision date on the form for each revision.
+These forms, upon which the final contract pricing will be based, will become a part of the contracting package.

-The final rendition of the Initial Specifications form is signed at the contracting session and becomes the baseline for all specifications for the house.
+The Initial Standard Specifications form and the Variance Specification forms are used to create each iteration of the proposal, and the final proposal is signed at the contracting session and becomes the baseline for all specifications for the project.
 Any future changes from this baseline must be evidenced by a Confirmation of Instructions form, signed by the client.
 If you can discipline yourself to follow this process, your paperwork trail will be complete.

 It really makes no difference if the form is completed by hand or in the computer.
 Typically, I hand-write the specifications as I have discussions with the prospect, and as I make revisions to existing editions of the form.
 When I submit the formal proposal and when I produce the contract package, I will make a computerized copy of the form.
 The form which you can download can be used either way.
 Just be sure to keep a clean edition of the template, and copy it into your electronic job files or print copies as you need.